Complete Review & Product Overview of RRW (Relations Race Wheels) RR6-H 17X8.5 – (6X5.5, 6X139.7) On the 3rd Gen Tacoma

 Depending on how hard you wheel your truck, you can outfit your truck based on your needs.

 These rings are mainly there to protect your wheels from rocks, so if you don’t see many, you’ll likely be okay with the aluminum option.
 The steel version, which I have on my wheels (more to come), is great for those of us who really like to bang our trucks around.
-The true beadlock is, to my knowledge, not street legal (probably varies state to state), and mainly reserved for guys who are running big tires at below 10-12 PSI and really giving it the business.
+The true beadlock is mainly reserved for guys who are running big tires at below 10-12 PSI and really giving it the business.
+To my knowledge, true beadlocks not explicitly illegal.

 Note: If you’re installing the rock rings, be careful to not over-torque the bolts.
 The wheels are aluminum, the bolts are steel, and since aluminum is much softer than steel, you can easily ruin the thread by over-tightening.